Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/overview.md

 The doc contains links to the examples of how to reuse and customize the default implementation of traits.

-All default implementations of the traits provided by OpenBursh have the same pattern.
+All default implementations of the traits provided by OpenBrush have the same pattern.
 Consequently, the re-usage of each implementation in your contract also has the same pattern.

 Each implementation of the contract has its module and its feature that enables that